autowarefoundation/autoware.universe/planning/planning_validator/README.md

 # Planning Validator

-This `planning_validator` takes validation of the trajectory to prevent unexpected abnormal trajectory from being published.
-When an invalid trajectory is detected, the `planning_validator` will either "not publish the trajectory" or "publish the latest valid trajectory" according to the selected option.
-The status of the validation can be seen in the `/diagnostics` and `/validation_status` topics.
+The `planning_validator` is a module that checks the validity of a trajectory before it is published.
+If an invalid trajectory is detected, the `planning_validator` can either "not publish the trajectory" or "publish the latest valid trajectory" depending on the selected option.
+The status of the validation can be viewed in the `/diagnostics` and `/validation_status` topics.

 ## Supported features

-The following functions are supported for trajectory validation.
-Thresholds for the validation can be set by parameters.
-To turn off a certain validation item individually, set a large value for the associated threshold.
+The following features are supported for trajectory validation and can have thresholds set by parameters:

-- invalid field (e.g. Inf, Nan)
+- Invalid field (e.g. Inf, Nan)
-- trajectory points interval (invalid if any of the distance of trajectory points is too large)
+- Trajectory points interval (invalid if any of the distance of trajectory points is too large)
-- curvature (invalid if the trajectory has too sharp turns that is not feasible for the given vehicle kinematics)
+- Curvature (invalid if the trajectory has too sharp turns that is not feasible for the given vehicle kinematics)
-- relative angle (invalid if the yaw angle changes too fast in the sequence of trajectory points)
+- Relative angle (invalid if the yaw angle changes too fast in the sequence of trajectory points)
-- lateral acceleration (invalid if the expected lateral acceleration/deceleration is too large)
+- Lateral acceleration (invalid if the expected lateral acceleration/deceleration is too large)
-- longitudinal acceleration/deceleration (invalid if the acceleration/deceleration in the trajectory point is too large)
+- Longitudinal acceleration/deceleration (invalid if the acceleration/deceleration in the trajectory point is too large)
-- steering angle (invalid if the expected steering value is too large estimated from trajectory curvature)
+- Steering angle (invalid if the expected steering value is too large estimated from trajectory curvature)
-- steering angle rate (invalid if the expected steering rate value is too large)
+- Steering angle rate (invalid if the expected steering rate value is too large)
-- velocity deviation (invalid if the planning velocity is too far from the ego velocity)
+- Velocity deviation (invalid if the planning velocity is too far from the ego velocity)
-- distance deviation (invalid if the ego is too far from the trajectory)
+- Distance deviation (invalid if the ego is too far from the trajectory)

 ## Inputs/Outputs

 ### Inputs

+The `planning_validator` takes in the following inputs:

 | Name                 | Type                                   | Description                                    |
 | -------------------- | -------------------------------------- | ---------------------------------------------- |